Jafry2812/fesco-demand-notice-tracking/README.md

 Duplicate Notices
 Customers can download digital copies of their demand notices if the original is misplaced.

-#Step-by-Step Guide to Tracking FESCO Demand Notices#
+# Step-by-Step Guide to Tracking FESCO Demand Notices

 Here is a detailed guide to using the FESCO demand notice tracking system:

 1. Accessing the System
-Visit the official FESCO website at www.fesco.com.pk.
-Navigate to the "Demand Notice Tracking" section, typically found under customer services or billing options.
+Visit the official FESCO website at https://fesco-bill.pk/fesco-demand-notice-tracking/ Navigate to the "Demand Notice Tracking" section, typically found under customer services or billing options.
 2. Entering Details
 Provide your Tracking ID, Application Number, or Reference Number as issued by FESCO.